 “No battle plan survives contact with the enemy.” (von Moltke)

 “Simple rules lead to complex behaviour.
 Complex rules lead to stupid behaviour.”
 (George Lemnaru)

-In the olden days game designers would sit down for weeks or even months to write hundreds of pages of game design documentation, which they then would hand over to the coders.
-The coders would then take turn to create a first-playable protoype.
-Half a year later the team would find out the game was actually crap.
+In the olden days game designers would sit down for weeks or even months to write hundreds of pages of game design documentation, which they then would hand over to the developers.
+The devs would then create a first-playable prototype.
+Half a year later the team would find out the game was actually no fun at all.

 This is, of course, an exaggeration but it illustrates how I do not work.
-Instead I adopted a much more agile approach to game development, not only regarding agile project management but also agile game design.
+Instead I adopted a much more agile approach to game design and production, not only regarding agile project management but also agile game design.
 The process in a nut shell: